Hanzm10/Hardware-Inventory-Sales/CODING_STANDARD.md

 ## Rules

-1. **Rule**: Restrict all code to very simple control flow constructs -- do not use direct or indirect recursion, circular references.
+1. **Rule**: Restrict all code to very simple control flow constructs -- do not use direct or indirect recursion.
    <br>
    <br>
     - **Rationale**: Simpler control flow translates into stronger capabilities